CirrusMD/MobileSDK-Documentation/authentication-api.md

 #### Request Signing

 Requests are signed and authenticated using JWTs.
-Each customer is given an _client\_id_ and a _shared\_secret_ that is used for signing.
-More details on the JWT specification can be found at https://jwt.io/introduction/
+Each customer is given an _client\_id_ and a _shared\_secret_ that is used for request signing.
+More details on the JWT specification can be found at [https://jwt.io/introduction/](https://jwt.io/introduction/).
+Please talk to your account manager for details on how to acquire your _client\_id _ and _shared\_secret._

-Below is the json claim used to generate the JWT.
+Below is the JSON claim used to generate the JWT.

 ```
 {